European civil code: European contract law

-As previously stated, the discussion of a European civil code has had a primary focus on the development of a unified European contract code.
+To date, the discussion of a European civil code has focussed primarily on the development of a unified European contract code.
 Proponents of a European code of contract law have largely been divided into two groups.
 One group favours the use of the acquis communautaire (the body of European Union law) as the basis of a unified European contract law.
 The other has preferred a foundation in the field of comparative law and analysis of the domestic contract law of member states of the EU.
 The latter view was the initially dominant opinion in the field, but more recently the Acquis position has come to the fore.

-Both options were provided for in the Commission of European Communities 2001 Communication on European contract law.
+Both options were provided for in the Commission of European Communities' 2001 Communication on European contract law.
 Although there were many submissions supporting both fields of thought, most favoured a review of the Acquis as a basis for developing European contract law.
 The subsequent Action Plan and its follow up Way Forward paper have progressed the development of a European code of contract law as well as a more comprehensive European civil code.
 The intended outcome of this new stage is the publication of the Common Frame of Reference.
 The CFR is hoped by some to form the central part of a future unified European contract law, although this is not its purpose.
 It is expected to be published in 2009/10.

-Professor European Private Law Martijn W. Hesselink (director of the Amsterdam Centre for the Study of European Contract Law at the University of Amsterdam) argued in October 2007 that the development of a European contract code, or more broadly, civil code, should happen transparently, and with the participation and consent of citizens, consumers and smaller companies, lest big businesses will be able to obtain too much power over the others.
+Professor of European Private Law Martijn W. Hesselink (director of the Amsterdam Centre for the Study of European Contract Law at the University of Amsterdam) argued in October 2007 that the development of a European contract code, or more broadly, a civil code, should happen transparently, and with the participation and consent of citizens, consumers and smaller companies, lest big businesses will be able to obtain too much power over the others.